 I’ve tried reading through the Bible in a year.
 Note the emphasis on tried.
 Because no matter how many times I’ve started, I’ve been overwhelmed by the task, and it felt impossible to finish, especially when I hit the beloved book of Leviticus.
 What that book lacks in interest, it makes up for in length.
 And it’s there that most of my reading plans come to an abrupt halt.

-The problem isn’t the length of the Bible or a lack of interest on my part.
-So how is it possible?
-Let’s learn from my mistakes and *actually* read through the Bible this year.
+The problem wasn’t the length of the Bible or a lack of interest on my part.
+So how did I finally do it?
+What made it possible?
+Let’s learn from my mistakes to *actually* read through the Bible in a year.
 Here are 4 tips to set yourself up for success:

 1) Make it a REGULAR habit

 Do you want to look back at the end of 2020 and be exactly the same person as you are today?
 Or do you want His Word to shape and form you?
 Our lives change over time, not by cataclysmic series of events but through small, everyday decisions.
 Reading the Bible is no exception.
 When we decide to make God’s Word part of our everyday lives, it changes who we are and who we become.